KohKoh-Nut/MC-ServerRNFagent/Mods.md

 ### Quality of Life
 - **Coordinates Display** - Shows coordinates on the screen.
+- **Dynamic Crosshair** - Hides or changes the crosshair dependent on context.
 - **Inventory Profile Next** - Allows sorting inventory.
+- **Item Highlighter** - Highlights newly picked-up items.
 - **Jade** - Provides information of target.
 - **Roughly Enough Item** - View items and recipes.
 - **ModMenu** - Provides an in-game mod list GUI.
+- **Mouse Tweaks** - Enhances inventory management by adding various functions to the mouse buttons.
 - **Ok Zoomer** - Allows customizable zooming.
 - **Pickable Villagers** - Allows picking up and transporting villagers.
+- **Shulker Box Tooltip** - View the contents of shulker boxes from your inventory.
 - **Xaero's Minimap** - Displays a map of the nearby world terrain, players, mobs, entities.
 - **Xaero's World Map** - Adds a full screen world map.

+### Ambience
+- **Ambient Sounds** - Adds a rich ambience to the minecraft world.
+- **Falling Leaves** - Adds a neat little particle effect to leaf blocks.
+- **** - Adds a full screen world map.
+- **Sound Physics Remastered** - A Minecraft mod that provides realistic sound attenuation, reverberation, and absorption through blocks.
+- **Visuality** - Little visual improvements by adding a bunch of new particles.

 ---